Installation

 For devices showing Unsupported

-, here is an Unofficially supported devices.
+, you can check the list of Unofficially supported devices.
 You can compile the kernel yourself.

 Backup stock boot.img

-Before flashing, you must first backup your stock boot.img.
+Before flashing, it's essential that you back up your stock boot.img.
 If you encounter any bootloop, you can always restore the system by flashing back to the stock factory boot using fastboot.

 WARNING

-Flashing may cause data loss, be sure to do this step well before proceeding to the next step!
+Flashing may cause data loss.
+Make sure to do this step well before proceeding to the next step!
 You can also back up all the data on your device if necessary.

 Necessary knowledge